All images © by Roberto Piperno, owner of the domain. Text edited by Rosamie Moore. Write to romapip@quipo.it.

 (left) Bell tower; (centre) sundial; (right) astronomical observatory

 Pope Gregory XIII is known for the reformation of the calendar which established that the years at the end of the centuries are leap-years only if they can be divided by 4.
 So the year 20(00) was a leap-year, but the year 19(00) was not a leap-year.
 The commission which recommended the adoption of the new calendar was headed by Christopher Clavius, a Jesuit professor of astronomy and mathematics at Collegio Romano.
+The astronomers made their observations of the sky from Torre dei Venti in Palazzo del Belvedere.
 In 1787 a turret was built on the roof of the building to serve as the astronomical observatory, but in 1852 for stability reasons the observatory was placed exactly above the missing dome of S. Ignazio (you may wish to see it in another window).

 (left) Steps leading to the loggia; (right) part of the courtyard